 The MentorConnect program brings together skilled immigrants and established professionals in occupation-specific mentoring relationships.
 Skilled immigrants entering the program have the education, experience and language skills to succeed in the Canadian labour market.
 However, they may not understand the Canadian context of their profession, workplace culture, or know how to translate their skill sets.
 Often what they need are the local insights and access to professional networks that a one-on-one connection with a local mentor can offer.
-The program provides for 24 hours of mentoring over a four month period and meetings take place in person, online and by telephone.
+The program provides for 12 hours of mentoring over a two-month period, and meetings take place in person, online and by telephone.
+Within the scope of the program, mentors also introduce mentees to two or more professionals within their networks for information interviews.

 Click here for the MentorConnect Criteria.